 Bilateral Economic Relations

-Spain's accession to the European Union (EU) required the country to open its economy to trade and investment, modernize its industrial base, improve infrastructure, and revise economic legislation to conform to EU guidelines.
+Spain's accession to the European Union (EU) in 1986 required the country to open its economy to trade and investment, modernize its industrial base, improve infrastructure, and revise economic legislation to conform to EU guidelines.
 Spain is the fifth-largest economy in the EU and the fourth-largest economy in the Eurozone.
 Spain and the United States have a friendship, navigation, and commerce treaty and a bilateral taxation treaty.
 Many U.S. companies channel their Spanish investments and operations through third countries.

 Spain's Membership in International Organizations

 Spain and the United States belong to a number of the same international organizations, including the United Nations, North Atlantic Treaty Organization, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, Organization for Economic Cooperation and Development, International Monetary Fund, World Bank, and World Trade Organization.
 Spain also is an observer to the Organization of American States.
 Spain holds a non-permanent seat on the United Nations Security Council.

 Spain maintains an embassy in the United States at 2375 Pennsylvania Avenue NW, Washington, DC 20037 (tel.
 202-452-0100).